HelloWorldLTY/scEval/readme.md

 # scEval😈: A evaluation platform for single-cell Large Language Models (LLMs)

 This is the repo for our benchmarking and analysis project.
+All methods are collected until Dec 1st, 2023.

 # Install